7 Popular Christmas Scriptures To Teach Your Kids

 Using the Bible to teach your kids the Christmas story

-To keep things simple, today, I want to share the Christmas story with you in 7 easy Scripture passages.
+But to keep things simple, today I want to share the Christmas story with you in 7 easy Scripture passages.

-These Bible passages will walk you through the full Christmas story.
-They’re easy to share with your kids, and they will help you keep your family focused on the true meaning of Christmas.
+Let’s walk you through the full Christmas story.
+These Christmas Scriptures are easy to share with your kids, and they will help you keep your family focused on the true meaning of Christmas.

 Let’s dive in!